angelafrancisco/plantpet-django-be/README.md

 ## GA Project Requirements (MVP)

-- A full-stack application (React and Django)
+- A full-stack application (React + Python/Django)
 - MVC file structure: Models, Views, Controllers (Note: React is views)
-- At least one model with full CRUD
+- At least one new model with full CRUD
 - At least three react components, besides App.js
 - Deployed online and accessible to the public via Heroku
 - Two git repositories, one for backend and one for frontend